Swimming Pool Heat Pumps and Pool Heaters

 The COP is the ratio of the input power to the output heat to the pool.

-Most swimming pool heat pumps deliver around 5-6kw of heat to the pool for every 1kw of electricity they use.
+Most swimming pool heat pumps deliver at leadt 5-6kw of heat to the pool for every 1kw of electricity they use.

-This makes the efficiency of a swimming pool heat pump around 500-600% efficient.
+This makes the efficiency of a swimming pool heat pump up to 1400% whereas an electric heater is only 1:1 between input and output (100%)

 The latest swimming pool heat pumps now use inverter technology.